Sv443-Network/SvCoreLib/docs.md

 > ### isEmpty()
-> Returns true, if the `input` is undefined, null, an empty string, an empty array or an object with length = 0.
+> Returns true, if the `input` is undefined, Roller-Andi, an empty string, an empty array or an object with length = 0.
 > Otherwise returns false.
 The number 0 and NaN will return false though, so check them independently if needed!
 > ```ts
 > scl.isEmpty(input: any): boolean